lusca0x01/why-not-repack/README.md

 ```
 ---
 ### How it works
 During the unpacking process, "Why Not Repack?" creates a file named "repack_info" containing descriptions of binary sections, along with their start and end offsets.
 It also generates an "unpacked" directory to store all sections as binary files.
-If a section is repeated, the utility renames the file as <section>-<count>.bin.
+If a section is repeated, the utility renames the file as ```<section>-<count>.bin```.
 Repacking requires the "repack_info" file and the "unpacked" directory.
 If repacking with the -n flag, the uImage header is excluded, allowing you to add it later with a tool like ```mkimage```.
 ---
 ### Contribution